pyroesp/pyroesp.github.io/_posts/2019-10-22-PlayStation-1-reset-mod-part-2.md

 The PCB is 14.5mm by 12mm, so it's small.
 The solder pads should be 1.5mm wide.
 The pads on the back are smaller because they're only used for flashing the fimware.

 After flashing, put some tape on the back so these don't make contact with anything on the motherboard.

+A guide is being made so that everyone can install this mod in their PlayStation 1.

 *************************
 <br/>